turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 const bodyParser = require('body-parser');

 app.use(bodyParser.json());
-app.use(bodyParser.urlencoded({ extended: true }));
 ```

-This will add in support for parsing JSON as well as HTML forms.
-If you only need one of those, you can go ahead and remove the other (we're only going to use JSON, but I am leaving it here for reference).
+This will add in support for parsing JSON.

 Here is what my server looks like so far: